friemen/reactnet/README.md

 * Updates to the network (add / remove links) or propagations of events are enqueued and processed sequentially in a separate thread.
-* To avoid blocking the propagation thread, links can invoke functions asynchronously.
+* To avoid blocking the propagation thread, link functions can be invoked asynchronously.
 * Value propagation is done along the topological order of reactives and links.
 * There can be many independent networks, processed by independant